-red G. Povey III: ok woz, are you involved with the CPM card at als, and if i go with prodos, will i be able to use both prodos and cpm card coresident on aprofile hard disk thnx
+Fred G. Povey III: ok woz, are you involved with the CPM card at als, and if i go with prodos, will i be able to use both prodos and cpm card coresident on aprofile hard disk thnx

-Woz: ok Prodos is not a sophisticated enough op itself and handle sys to concurrently.
+Noz: ok Prodos is not a sophisticated enough op handle itself to and concurrently.